likebike/fasteval/README.md

 ## Performance Benchmarks

 Here is a short summary of the performance benchmarks.
-For a more complete report and anlysis, see the [API Reference](https://docs.rs/fasteval/#performance-benchmarks).
+For a more complete report and anlysis, see the [official documentation](https://docs.rs/fasteval/#performance-benchmarks).

 ### Charts
 Note that the following charts use logarithmic scales.
 Therefore, tiny